 Costa Rica is truly a place to kick back and relax.
 Instead of spending your time behind a screen, leave it at home — best not to risk it being stolen or broken anyway.

 No need for a heavy coat or excessive layers here.
 While it can cool down at night, a rain racket should suffice to protect you from those afternoon showers.
 Leaving other heavy layers at home will save you weight and packing room.

 Costa Rica is casual, so trade your jewelry in for some shades.
 Fine or heirloom jewelry is not on trend, and not needed in this tropical environment.
 Avoid the possibility of theft or damage to your beloved adornments by leaving them safely at home.

 “La pura vida” is a life of relaxation and comfort.
 The Costa Rican dress code is quite casual.
 Dressing up too much will keep you from blending in, and will keep you from truly relaxing.

 U.S. dollars are accepted in many places, but don’t carry a lot at a time.
 Colones are the Costa Rican currency, and ATMs are widely accessible to restock, either in U.S. dollars or colones.

 FAQs about Costa Rica

-It’s technically safe to drink the water in much of Costa Rica, however, many accommodations will still provide filtered water for your comfort and peace of mind.
+It’s technically safe to drink the water in much of Costa Rica.
+However, many accommodations will still provide filtered water for your comfort and peace of mind.
 Once you venture into more rural locations you’re less likely to be able to drink from the tap, so bottled water is recommended.
-Bring along a filtered water bottle if you want to be absolutely sure that your water is drinkable.
+Bring along a filtered water bottle if you want to be absolutely sure that your water is drinkable and bacteria-free.